 Benchmark rates have been fundamental to interest rate markets for decades and banks can choose to use these in the pricing of their products and services.
 In Bank of Ireland benchmarks are generally used in business and corporate loans and financial products and the most commonly used benchmarks are LIBOR and EURIBOR.

-The financial crises in late 2008/2009 exposed the LIBOR market to liquidity and reliability issues and caused regulatory bodies to scrutinise how benchmarks are set and administered.
+The financial crises in late 2008/2009 highlighted liquidity and reliability issues with LIBOR benchmarks and caused regulatory bodies to scrutinise how benchmarks are set and administered.

 Although the final date for reliance on current benchmarks is 31 December 2021, we want to let customers know that reform is underway and how it may impact on your financial requirements and products.
 Although benchmark reform is not applicable to all of our products or every customer, where it is applicable, we need to start planning for a smooth transition to new rates when required.